 It is the responsibility of the applicant to request an official academic transcript from an institution.

-An official transcript is prepared and sent by the issuing school usually by the Student Registrar with an original signature of a school official on the school letterhead and is sealed by the school.
-While this method is required for US institutions, it is preferred but not required for international institutions.
+An official transcript is prepared and sent electronically by the issuing school, with an original signature of a school official on the school letterhead and is sealed by the school.
+While this method is required for U.S. institutions, it is preferred but not required for international institutions.

-Please upload all your documents on our website here and mail your original transcript (and a certified translation if the transcript is not issued in English) to our office: NAAB, C/O EESA, 1735 New York Avenue, N.W., Washington, DC 20006.
+Please upload all your documents (including certified translations) on our website here and mail your original transcript (and a certified translation if the transcript is not issued in English) to our office:

 The results of an evaluation are posted to the applicant’s NCARB record in the Education tab.

-If an applicant’s EESA evaluation result identifies deficiencies, please follow the instructions here to satisfy these deficiencies.
+If an applicant’s EESA evaluation result identifies deficiencies, please follow the instructions on the Evaluations Results tab to satisfy these deficiencies.

-Please click here to learn about the required documents.
+Please review the Submit Documents tab to learn about the required documents.

-Most evaluations outline deficiencies in the Professional Practice and General Education subject areas from the NCARB Education Standard.
+Most evaluations outline deficiencies in the Professional Practice and Liberal Arts subject areas of the NCARB Education Standard.
 To learn more about the NCARB Education Standard, please review the NCARB Education Guidelines.

 EESA is an evaluation for education credentials only and does not consider professional experience.
-Applicants can record their experience in their NCARB’s records.
 Questions related to recording experience should be addressed to NCARB at email@example.com.

 Applicants should wait to receive the results of their evaluation before taking any courses.
-All courses taken to satisfy deficiencies outlined in a evaluation must be pre-approved by the NAAB.
-To find out more about pre-approval requests, click here.
+All courses taken to satisfy deficiencies outlined in an evaluation must be pre-approved by NAAB.
+To find out more about pre-approval requests, review the Course/Examination Pre-Approval tab.

 EESA evaluates applicants’ education credentials regardless of the country of education once applicants are able to provide the required documentation.
 An application is not rejected if it does not meet the NCARB Education Standard.
 The evaluation outlines the areas of deficiency found within the applicants’ education.